Follow along: IG @birectifier

 The first third of the document is basically a sales effort with possibly some lobbying thrown in.
 It almost appears that Cousins was lobbying for a 200 Ether standard.
 If rum came to be defined by an ether minimum, Jamaican marks would be the premier way to grade-up deficient patent still rum.

 Where is rum oil in all of this?
 Well, for starters this time period is the very beginning of those investigations.
 Ordinneau around this time was among the first to acknowledge it in Cognac followed by Karl Micko in Germany who invented the birectifier method.
 Jamaica did not have the techniques yet to examine rum oil so everything was just attributed to esters.
-They also were caught up in regulations.
+They were also caught up in regulations.
 Esters, at the time, you could count and therefore regulate, rum oil you could not.
 Ester emphasis which everyone knew was flawed, protected the more mysterious nature of their success.
 Many of the things the Jamaicans did to increase esters also increased rum oil so they had no incentive to look beyond and drop the ester standard.
-The technique, however, does depart a bit from rum oil with muck and the high ether-process and we’ll get into that later.
+The technique, however, does depart a bit from rum oil with muck and the high-ether process and we’ll get into that later.

 In my Alcohol School lecture on Grand Arôme rums this past October in Jamaica, I called the High-Ether method a cheater process and attributed it to the consolidation of the various diverse Grand Arôme processes (pineapple disease anyone?).
 I stand by that.
 At the same time, it is also a noble method that deserves top dollar and a place in the market.
 It becomes a cheat when you don’t earn it and don’t learn how it fits into the larger rum puzzle of corresponding ferments, still designs, blending, and élevage.
 It only becomes noble when you’ve done your home work, your experimental legwork and/or it is a deep part of your heritage.
 The process is simultaneously very special and a cheat.
 We also cannot let it distract us from reviving other lost methods.

-High-Ether rum is foolish because it is plagued by a gross surplus of ordinary ethyl acetate (and no guarantee of extraordinary sensoriality when applied to a blend).
+High-Ether rum is slightly foolish because it is plagued by a gross surplus of ordinary ethyl acetate (and no guarantee of extraordinary sensoriality when applied to a blend).
 Smart-Ether rum is what we need!
 Nothing in this document is the current gold standard because it represents the very beginning of larger inquiries.
 What we have here is simply a starting point.

 Making High-Ether Rum